A Confounded Mother

 ‘Wait up Ed!
 You’re unusually sooner than usual today’ I heard a soft feminine voice come from the inside.
 It grew louder with every consecutive footstep I heard.
 ‘Done playing alre….?’ she paused when she saw me.

 ‘Hello…..
 Mirriam?’
-I asked in a slightly confused tone.
+I asked in a slightly nervous tone.
 Apart from the greying roots of her long and wavy black hair, she looked really young to be a mother of a fourteen year old.
 The boy certainly got his looks from his mother.
 A pointy chin, a small but sharp nose and a long neck.
 The only thing he didn’t inherit were those brown eyes as he had crystal bluish-green eyes.
 She was in a farmer’s attire and was sweating hard when she opened the door.
 She quickly wiped her forehead with her sleeve as I greeted her and gave me a smile behind two very confused eyes.

 ‘I’m Randall, a friend of Mikhail’s.
 I wanted to talk to you about something and he told me that I could find you here.’
 I looked around both ways and asked her ‘Do you mind if I come in?’